Fire up Putty and log on to our newish ROR virtual appliance!

 Next time, let's check out what just happened under da hood.

-One Reply to “Ruby on Rails envy part 2 – The first webapplication”
+One thought on “Ruby on Rails envy part 2 – The first webapplication”